joel99/parallel_final/static/proposal_revised.md

 The parallelism challenge is an efficient implementation of iterated scatter reduce on potentially large matrices (O(0.1-5)Gb).
 - A single round of scatter reduce can be implemented by _parallelizing along the guess and/or candidate dimensions_, with uncertain potential for optimizing color matrix and probability vector access patterns on cache line pulls.
 The scatter operation may be a bottleneck as it involves many workers writing to a single probability vector.
 This requires understanding of **memory locality** and **write contention**.
 - The maintained state over multiple rounds changes the number of viable candidates and thus could benefit from **work redistribution** if we parallelized over candidates at all.
 (May depend on how we update matrix)
-- Larger problems may require approximate solves to be tractable, which offers the opportunity to test the correctness degradation when we do approximate scatters with no need for syncing.
+- Larger problems may require approximate solves to be tractable, which offers the opportunity to test the correctness degradation when we do approximate scatters with less synchronization.
+- There are implementation uncertainties e.g. : Partitioning a full large matrix may not be beneficial vs recomputing string color matches on the fly.

 (This hits all the criteria for being a superset problem compared to the wire-routing homework assignments.)